-If our assessment indicates that 10 bulk billed sessions would adequately treat your symptoms and that a mental health plan is appropriate, then we will be able to find a psychologist who can bulk bill and can provide the level of counselling that is needed for your symptoms.
+As part of your emotional health check up, we can advise on how you can organise a mental health care plan to access 10 bulk billed sessions – and find a psychologist who can bulk bill and can provide the level of counselling that is needed for your symptoms.

 What if I need medication or counselling, how can I work out what is needed?

 For common disorders like depression, counselling can be equally effective as medication.
 If symptoms don’t shift with counselling there are many education brochures available on medication.
-We will recommend visiting your GP if counselling isn’t effective, and a possible specialist appointment with a consultant psychiatrist that works with our clinic.
+We will recommend visiting your GP if counselling isn’t effective, and a possible specialist appointment with a psychiatrist if appropriate.

 I have a family member with a problem and I don’t know what to do?

 It is better if you both attend if you have a family member with a problem.
 Sometimes couples or a parent/child/teenager will book an emotional health check up each.
 Frequently there will be individual counselling and sometimes couple/family counselling can be helpful.
 If your family member needs emergency help it is better to see your GP as we are not a crisis service.
 We can help with identifying which type of counselling might help most, given the symptoms and concerns.
 The allocated psychologist will usually take a few sessions to assess the problem, provide initial feedback and suggest ways to reduce symptoms.